Oxoscript turns into NanoPy - more infos

 delay(10000)

-This example prints the IAQ value every 10 seconds in the terminal.
+This example displays the IAQ value in the terminal every 10 seconds.

 getCO2()->float

-The CO2 value is not directly measured but calculated with a special algorithm from Renesas.
-The start value is always 400ppm and will change over time.
+The Oxocard Science contains the ZMOD4410 sensor.
+This has a warm-up time of about 2 minutes.
+During this time, -1 is always returned.
+The CO2 value is not measured directly with this sensor, but with a special algorithm.
+The starting value is always 400ppm and changes over time.
 Values below 1000ppm are good and values below 800ppm are excellent.
+The algorithm improves the longer the measurement is taken (from several hours).

 Example: